Read the script

 Guadalupe: Don’t give up, Mommy!

-Diego: They didn’t give up.
+Diego: (to classmates) They didn’t give up.
 My aunt and uncle called everyone.
 It wasn’t easy.
 My uncle took two days off of work.

 Diego: Extra classes?!